 To find out if there was something more that could be done, I visited Dr. Firshein of The Firshein Center for Integrative Medicine, who assured me that he would fix this.
 Dr. Firshein recommends his vitamin shot treatment before trying PRP, the much-publicized “Kardashian facial” that also works wonders in hair regrowth.
-In PRP, platelets extracted from your blood recruit and stimulate stem cells – this treatment works particularly well after a traumatic injury to the scalp, such as a chemical treatment gone awry.
+In PRP, platelets extracted from your blood recruit and stimulate stem cells.
+This treatment works particularly well after a traumatic injury to the scalp, such as a chemical treatment gone awry.

 Reversing Damage Internally

-“The scalp is made up of 1,000s of hair follicles,” Dr. Firshein explains, adding that each hair follicle has its own blood supply, carried through capillaries, as well as its own nerve supply.
+“The scalp is made up of thousands of hair follicles,” Dr. Firshein explains, adding that each hair follicle has its own blood supply, carried through capillaries, as well as its own nerve supply.
 “When there’s an injury, particularly through damage caused by a hair dye or chemical process, it can cause a problem with the follicle,” he explains, adding that each follicle possesses stem cells, which can go into a dormant phase after they have been injured.

 By injecting the scalp with a vitamin cocktail, Dr. Firshein is trying to stimulate these stem cells and trigger the hair to regrowth.
 “When the hair starts falling out, part of what happens is this dormancy,” he explains, noting that the vitamin injections should help correct this.